michiganboy/mata/README.md

 ### Cross-Browser Compatibility

-The report renders correctly in all major browsers and is responsive for different screen sizes.
+The report renders correctly in all major browsers.

 ### Performance and Maintainability